coder-devdas/Lord-of-the-chains-task-240573/README.md

 I've added two restaurants and two delivery boys for basic testing

 Basic Workflow :
+-Note :
-Note : Everything is case sensitive .
+Everything is case sensitive .
 Password is 1234 wherever asked .

-First a customer will order his dish .
+-First a customer will order his dish .
-He will get a customer id .
-(Using this he can login again to check the status of his order) Then we have to login as restaurant
+-He will get a customer id .
+(Using this he can login again to check the status of his order) -Then we have to login as restaurant
-Then the request will be sent to the desired restaurant .
+-Then the request will be sent to the desired restaurant .
-Then the restaurant might accept or reject the order :
+-Then the restaurant might accept or reject the order :
 - If rejected the customer will see the status as rejected .
-Note : There might be multiple requests pending in the restaurant .
+-Note : There might be multiple requests pending in the restaurant .
 So if the number of orders outnumbers the number of delivery persons then we will accept priority orders first and keep others pending .
-Note : You have to enter list as : 6,2,3,5,7 to accept orders as restaurant .
+-Note : You have to enter list as : 6,2,3,5,7 to accept orders as restaurant .
 And the order first accepted by restaurant will be given more priority .
 Obviously if it is normal then it will have lower priority than priority .
 - If accepted :
-A delivery boy will be autoassigned for the delivery Then when will you check the status again as customer .
-You'll see real time similar simulation of the delivery of the order Note : I've used time.sleep when customer logins to check status .
+-A delivery boy will be autoassigned for the delivery -Then when will you check the status again as customer .
+You'll see real time similar simulation of the delivery of the order -Note : I've used time.sleep when customer logins to check status .
 I know this is wrong but this is near perfect simulation as we know customer will immedietly check the order status .
 Once all orders delivered
 Restaurants will accept the later order and will deliver them !